-Additional requirements for applications for a proxy vote based on occupation, service or employment
+Additional requirements for applications for a proxy vote based on occupation, service, employment or attendance on a course

-6.-(1) An application to vote by proxy for a particular or indefinite period under paragraph (2), as read with paragraph (3)(d), of article 8 shall state-
+6.-(1) An application to vote by proxy for a particular or indefinite period under article 8(2), as read with article 8(3)(d), (application by reason of occupation, service, employment or attendance on a course provided by an educational institution) must state-

-- (a) whether the occupation, service or employment, in respect of which it is made, is that of the applicant or the applicant's spouse or civil partner or, as the case may be, it is the applicant or the applicant's spouse or civil partner who is attending the course provided by an educational institution in respect of which the application is made; - (b) the nature of the occupation, service, employment or course provided by an educational institution giving rise to the application; - (c) where the person in respect of whose occupation, service or employment it is made (in this paragraph referred to as "the employed person") is self-employed, that fact and, in any other case, the name of that person's employer; and - (d) the reason relevant to the general nature of the employment, service or occupation in question or the course provided by an educational institution, why the applicant cannot reasonably be expected to go in person to the applicant's allotted polling station. - (2) Such an application shall be attested and signed- - (a) where the employed person is self-employed, by a person who- - (i) is aged 18 years or over; - (ii) knows the employed person; and - (iii) is not related to the employed person; - (b) by the employer of the employed person or by another employee to whom this function is delegated by the employer; and - (c) in the case of a course provided by an educational institution, by the director or tutor of that course or by the principal or head of that institution or an employee to whom this function is delegated by the principal or head.
+- (a) whether the occupation, service or employment, in respect of which it is made, is that of the applicant or the applicant's spouse or civil partner or, as the case may be, it is the applicant or the applicant's spouse or civil partner who is attending the course provided by an educational institution in respect of which the application is made; - (b) the nature of the occupation, service, employment or course provided by an educational institution giving rise to the application; - (c) where the person in respect of whose occupation, service or employment it is made (in this paragraph referred to as "the employed person") is self-employed, that fact and, in any other case, the name of that person's employer; and - (d) the reason relevant to the general nature of the employment, service or occupation in question or the course provided by an educational institution, why the applicant cannot reasonably be expected to go in person to the applicant's allotted polling station. - (2) Such an application shall be attested and signed- - (a) where the employed person is self-employed, by a person who- - (i) is aged 16 years or over; - (ii) knows the employed person; and - (iii) is not related to the employed person; - (b) by the employer of the employed person or by another employee to whom this function is delegated by the employer; and - (c) in the case of a course provided by an educational institution, by the director or tutor of that course or by the principal or head of that institution or an employee to whom this function is delegated by the principal or head.

-(3) For the purposes of sub-paragraph (2)(a) and of sub-paragraph (5)(a), one person is related to another if the person is the spouse, civil partner, parent, grandparent, brother, sister, child or grandchild of the other.
+(3) For the purposes of this paragraph and paragraph 7 one person is related to another if the person is the spouse, civil partner, parent, grandparent, brother, sister, child or grandchild of the other.

-- (4) The person ("P") attesting an application under sub-paragraph (2) shall- - (a) where the applicant is the employed person or the person attending the course, certify that the statements included in the application in accordance with the requirements of subparagraph (1)(a) to (d) are true; or - (b) where the applicant is the spouse or civil partner of the employed person or the person attending the course, certify that the statements included in the application in accordance with the requirements of sub-paragraphs (1)(a) to (c) are true. - (5) P shall also state- - (a) in the case of a person who attests an application under sub-paragraph (2)(a), P's name and address, and that P is aged 18 years or over, knows the employed person, but is not related to the employed person; - (b) in the case of a person who attests an application under sub-paragraph (2)(b), either that P is the employer of the employed person or the position P holds in the employment of that employer; or - (c) in the case of a person who attests under sub-paragraph (2)(c), the post P holds at the institution.
+(4) The person ("P") attesting an application under sub-paragraph (2) shall-

+- (a) where the applicant is the employed person or the person attending the course, certify that the statements included in the application in accordance with the requirements of subparagraph (1)(a) to (d) are true; or - (b) where the applicant is the spouse or civil partner of the employed person or the person attending the course, certify that the statements included in the application in accordance with the requirements of sub-paragraphs (1)(a) to (c) are true. - (5) P shall also state- - (a) in the case of a person who attests an application under sub-paragraph (2)(a), P's name and address, and that P is aged 16 years or over, knows the employed person, but is not related to the employed person; - (b) in the case of a person who attests an application under sub-paragraph (2)(b), either that P is the employer of the employed person or the position P holds in the employment of that employer; or - (c) in the case of a person who attests under sub-paragraph (2)(c), the post P holds at the institution.

-Additional requirements for applications for a proxy vote in respect of a particular election the requirements of paragraph 5 as to the matters to be specified and the attestation shall apply.
+Additional requirements for applications for a proxy vote in respect of a particular election